lukejacksonn/perflink/README.md

 } catch (e) {}
 ```

+### Measuring

 This timer is available through the `performance.now()` method.
 Numbers returned from function call are not limited to one-millisecond resolution.
 Instead, they represent times as floating-point numbers with up to microsecond precision and are monotonic.

+### Benchmarking

-Currently when the benchmark is ran, each taste case will execute 100 times (although this is subject to becoming variable as to cover more advanced use cases) then both the total and the median execution time (in milliseconds) is recorded and displayed on the graph.
+Currently when the benchmark is ran, each tast case will be executed execute 100 times (this is subject to becoming variable as to cover more advanced use cases) then both the total and the median execution time in milliseconds is recorded and displayed on the graph.

 ## Todo

-I would like the app to remain simple with very focussed scope but I am interested in a few features that I think could make it even more useful:
+I would like the app to remain simple with very focussed scope but I am interested in a few features:

 - Look into running tests from a service worker
 - Support test cases with async code